Emilis-Strazdas/PHY204_project/README.md

 There is also plot.py for plotting the function in either 2D or 3D, but has nothing to do with calculating the grid.

 The code has been written by **Emilis Strazdas** and **Leopold Rousseau**.

+Edit: Awarded as the fastest algorithm written in Python in the whole promotion.